How can I possibly be detained in Korea?

 Our law office is a firm specializing, among other areas of law, in criminal matters regarding foreigners.
 Our managing partner, Mr. Simon D. Lee, has been certified as an expert criminal defense attorney by the Korean Bar Association.

-We will start a new series consisting of 4 articles that will be published throughout the next 4 weeks, where we will let in on the legal protocol that you should know when you find yourself involved in a criminal case.
+We will start a new series consisting of four articles that will be published throughout the next 4 weeks, where we will let in on the legal protocol that you should know when you find yourself involved in a criminal case in Seoul or South Korea.

 This time, we will explain what situations can get you involved in a criminal case and what factors may lead to your detention.